 Northern Ireland is geographically situated in a unique biological location; with both cold water arctic boreal and southern lusitanian species.
 We are the junction between these significant water bodies and they appearance and disappearance of species may indicate climate change.

-Environment and marine group are responsible for designating and protecting marine sites at both International and National level.
+DAERA Marine and Fisheries Division is responsible for designating and protecting Marine Protected Areas at both International and National level.
 We do this by monitoring the condition of the designated sites and identifying damaging activities.
 We also respond to consultations on activities which may impact these sites and advise on appropriate mitigation to ensure the continued ecological sustainable use of the marine environment.
 Our area of responsibility extends from the high water mark out to 12 nautical miles.

 This dynamic area supports tourism, agriculture, recreation, aquaculture, inshore fisheries, industry, commercial harbours and quays, as well as being used for waste disposal and power generation.
 All these activities and more occur in a zone well known for its natural propensity to change.